uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

 A message queue is used to monitor if messages have been seen before and prevent unnecessary retransmissions.

-For detailed information about this app, see the ReadMe.txt file in the `PacketProcessingTestUWP` directory.
+For detailed information about this app, see the ReadMe.md file in the `PacketProcessing` directory.

 ### Driver interop library

 This library, based on two MSDN magazine articles by Jeffrey Richter in March 2007 and June 2007, is what the packet processing app calls to talk to the driver.
 It supports synchronous commands, for manipulating the driver's lists of devices for filtering traffic, and asynchronous commands backed by the system thread pool to receive IPv6 packets from the driver.

-For detailed information about this library, see the ReadMe.txt file in the `Libraries/DriverInteropLibrary` directory.
+For detailed information about this library, see the ReadMe.md file in the `Libraries/DriverInteropLibrary` directory.

 ### Bluetooth GATT library